Interstate Highway Bridge

 The Interstate Highway Bridge crosses the Snake River, between Clarkston, Washington and Lewiston, Idaho.
-The bridge carries U.S. Route 12 (US 12) across the state line between Washington and Idaho.
-It was built in 1939.
+The bridge carries U.S. Route 12 (US 12) across the state line between Washington and Idaho, and is maintained by the Washington State Department of Transportation.
+It was built in 1939 and is 1,424 ft long.
+It is nicknamed the "Blue Bridge" locally.

 The bridge was the primary route between Lewiston and Clarkston, until the Southway Bridge was constructed in the 1980s.